How to Lose Weight When You Have Hypothyroidism

 A lot of people who are diagnosed feel resigned to gaining weight and suffering from other negative health effects, but research has shown that when you adopt certain healthy lifestyle habits you can counteract these effects and prevent the loss of your quality of life.

 After you’ve been diagnosed with hypothyroidism it’s important to change the way you eat.
-This is the most important way to avoid gaining weight and keeping it as stable as possible.
+This is the most important way to avoid gaining weight.

-Your diet should be low in fat and include foods that are high in iodine, a nutrient whose levels naturally decrease as a result of this disorder.
+In general, your diet should be low in fat and include foods that are high in iodine.

 - Lean meats